GeneStevens/jsonpath/README.md

 # JSONPath

 JSONPath is an Erlang-based fast JSON data retrieval and update module.
+It operates on binary data and uses [jiffy](/davisp/jiffy) for fast and efficient decoding of binary JSON into structured Erlang terms and back again.

 ## JSONPath is simple